Do you ever go through an “a-ha moment” that suddenly makes you aware of a totally new perspective?

 If you’re a manager who spent a day in your employee’s shoes, what was the experience like?
 Does your organization provide managers with the chance to be “Employee For a Day”?

-Please share your experience and ideas with me!
+Share your experience and ideas below!

 Do you want help finding out whether your practice is at risk?
 Schedule a free call so we can talk.